 Mental health article Written by guest blogger Cortland Jones

-Mental health is important, Cortland Jones has an interesting take on allowing yourself to fee and be real with your emotions in order to heal
+Mental health is important, and discussions around mental health even more so.
+Cortland Jones has an interesting take on allowing yourself to feel the emotions and show authenticity to heal.

 ‘He took Peter and the two sons of Zebedee along with him, and he began to be sorrowful and troubled.
 Then he said to them, “My soul is overwhelmed with sorrow to the point of death.
 Stay here and keep watch with me.
 Going a little farther, he fell with his face to the ground and prayed, “My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will.”’ – Matthew 26:37-39 NIV